trailofbits/.github/README.md

 .github
 =======

-Public shared workflow templates for Trail of Bits.
+Public shared workflow templates and reusable workflows for Trail of Bits.